LemmyNet/lemmy-docs/src/administration/troubleshooting.md

 There's a lot of scraping bots online and they can easily overwhelm your site when they're behaving too "greedily".
 Unfortunately the existing lemmy-ui has a habit of falling over when polled too eagerly, while the backend still continues to work.

 A solution is to cache responses in nginx as seen in lemmy-ansible [here](https://github.com/LemmyNet/lemmy-ansible/blob/1.5.3/templates/nginx.conf#L2-L3) and [here](https://github.com/LemmyNet/lemmy-ansible/blob/1.5.3/templates/nginx.conf#L66-L71).
-This way lemmy-ui doens't have to generate all responses from scratch, which reduces CPU load.
+This way lemmy-ui doesn't have to generate all responses from scratch, which reduces CPU load.

 Another option is to block the scraper's user agents.
 To do so, you can modify your `nginx_internal.conf` to block some of the usual suspects, with this line under `server`